evmts/tevm-monorepo/docs/src/content/docs/getting-started/quick-start.md

 // remember to mine
 await tevm.mine();

-// now if we read again we should see
+// now if we read again we should see the balance got updated
 ```

-## Quick note on mining
+:::tip[Remember tx can revert]

-Remember it's possible for a call to revert when it gets mined.
+Remember it's possible for a call to revert when it gets mined even if it didn't revert when the call was simulated.
 We can check for this via checking the receipt using `memoryClient.getReceipt` (Note; getReceipt currently has a regression that should be fixed soon.
 If not fixed yet you can isntead use `memoryClient._tevm.getReceiptsManager()` as a temporary workaround for getting receipts

 ## Compiling contracts with the Tevm bundler